 - high amounts of grain products (such as bread, pasta, and pastries)

 - egg yolks

 In addition, you should avoid soy products such as tofu, soy milk, soy sauce, and soy beans.
-This is because research from 2006 suggests that soy can interfere with thyroid function.
+This is because that soy can interfere with thyroid function.

 In addition to avoiding the above foods, it’s important to avoid additional iodine.